Northern Altai language: Dialects

-The Tubalar language (also known as Tuba language), is also often ascribed to belong to the Northern Altai group, but its relation to other languages is dubious and it may belong to Kipchak languages.
+The Tubalar language (Tuba) is also often ascribed to belong to the Northern Altai group, but its relation to other languages is dubious and it may belong to the Kipchak languages.
 408 Tubalars claim to know their national language, and 436 people in all reported knowing Tuba.

 Closely related to the northern varieties of Altay are the Kondoma dialect of the Shor language and the Lower Chulym dialect of the Chulym language.